Wielstra-Lab/PAVspotter/README.md

 --

-PS: An example batch script (to be used in a Windows environment) was added in this repository as well It is meant for taking screenshots in IGV in an automated way, please see the Manuscript for more details on this
+PS: An example batch script (to be used in a Windows environment) was added in this repository as well.
+It is meant for taking screenshots in IGV in an automated way.
+If you need to run this in a Unix-based environment instead of in a Windows environment: no worries!
+The commands used (snapshotDirectory, goto, snapshot, etc.) can be executed identically via IGV’s batch mode in Unix (for instance, like such: igv.sh -b script.txt).
+Please see the Manuscript for more details.